{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Some of the ways you can include bonuses in your benefits package include:

-- Annual employee bonus – You can incorporate a bonus based on salary percentage for all employees, depending on how profitable the year was.
+• Annual year-end bonus – You can incorporate a bonus based on salary percentage for all employees, depending on how profitable the year was.

 4. Health Benefits

 The quality of health benefits is often directly correlated with workers' satisfaction in the workplace.
-A survey by America's Health Insurance Plans (AHIP) found that 56% of US adults with health benefits from their employers say their health benefits are a top factor when deciding to stay or quit their current job.
+For many employees, employee-sponsored health benefits are a top factor when deciding to stay or quit their current job or when looking for job opportunities.

 5. Education Support and Funding

 Helping your staff access learning resources is a great way to ensure your benefits package is as inclusive as possible.
-Not only are you empowering them to be better through upskilling, but their acquired skills and expertise, in turn, benefit your business in the long run.
+Not only are you empowering them to be better through employee development plans and upskilling, but their newly acquired skills and expertise, in turn, benefit your business in the long run.

 Alternatively, your company can also offer support through tuition funding for staff members who wish to study at a college or university.
-According to research, there are currently over 42.9 million Americans burdened by nearly $1.59 trillion in student loan debt.
+Many employees, particularly young professionals, suffer from continuing student loan debt.
 You could offer tuition reimbursement and loan repayment benefits to proactively address the problem.
 This support will also help employees who may not have had the opportunities or funds to study before getting a job.

 These programs help reduce the financial burden on staff members and motivate them to pursue advanced courses and degrees.